kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

     resources they are implementing.
-  * Building a more generic approach that will enable generic controllers and authorizers to implement this API without prior knowledge of resources that references are from or to.
+  * Building a more generic approach that will enable generic controllers and authorizers to implement this API without prior knowledge of resources that references are origin or target.
 * Clearly define how ReferenceGrant should be used, including both current use cases and guidance for future use cases.
 * Implement a library to ensure that ReferenceGrant is implemented consistently